p2js/rstypes/readme.md

 #### is_ok, is_err

 These two methods return true or false when the `Result` value is the appropriate variant.
-They can be used for more traditional/non-exhaustive handling.
+They can be used for more traditional/non-exhaustive handling, and TypeScript will automatically narrow the type to the respective variant within their blocks.

 ```ts
 if(res.is_ok()) {